 Popularly known as the City of Lakes because of its sophisticated lake system, Udaipur has five major lakes – Fateh Sagar Lake, Pichola Lake, Swaroop Sagar Lake, Rangsagar and Doodh Talai Lake.
 The city is well connected by air, rail and road to other cities in India.

 Dabok airport which is also known as Maharana Pratap Airport is a very small domestic airport situated in a satellite town about 20 kilometres from Udaipur.
 Daily flights connect Udaipur with Jaipur, Mumbai and Delhi.
 The railway station in the city also connects to various other places in India with luxurious trains like The Palace on Wheels, Royal Rajasthan on Wheels, Maharaja Express and The Indian Maharaja plying here.

-Must try foods are Dal Baati Churma, Gatte Ki Sabzi and the thalis which are all you can eat.
-Vegetarian food is in abundance and finding non vegetarian places to eat at is tough at times.
-Lal maas is a must try as it is authentically Rajasthani non-vegetarian food.
+Must-try foods are Dal Baati Churma, Gatte Ki Sabzi and the thalis which are all you can eat.
+Vegetarian food is in abundance and finding non-vegetarian places to eat is tough at times.
+Lal Maas is a must-try as it is authentically Rajasthani non-vegetarian food.

 The places to see in Udaipur are the City Palace located in the old city which is a mix of Rajasthani, Mughal, Medieval, European and Chinese architecture.
 The palace is built entirely in granite and marble.
 Located on Lake Pichola, the palace has museums and gardens in it.
 The entrance fees are a little too steep but worth the buy.